ogedmund/Iac-with-Terraform-and-Kubernetes/terraform/README.md

 + *Terraform destroy*: Destroys all managed infrastructure.

 # Terraform and GKE Integration
 To configure Terraform for **Google Kubernetes Engine (GKE)**, you need to set up the Google Cloud provider and define the necessary resources.
 A standard GKE Terraform configuration includes Provider Configuration: to define the Google Cloud provider and authentication.
 Resource Definitions specify the resources for the GKE cluster, node pools, and networking.
-Outputs highlighting cluster credentials
+Outputs highlighting cluster credentials.

 ![TF-diagram](./Tf_diagram.png)